patcky/pdx-tech-challenge/README.md

 The app works with multithreading in order to be more efficient in execution time. he number of threads is defined by the `REQUESTS_LIMIT` variable in the .env file, where you can also find the `STEAM_API_KEY` variable.
 By the API rules, there is a limit of 200 requests every 5 minutes, but for testing pruposes it is recommended to make fewer (5 should be enough to see results).

-For some packages, the id is present but the data is not in the Steam API, so the API returns `"success"`: False in the response payload.
+For some packages, the id is present but the data is not in the Steam API, so the API returns `"success": False` in the response payload.
 For these cases, the app saves an entry to the database with an error and all fields as `NULL`.

 ## Schema